ercexpo/ResearchTube/EXIT.md

 </h1>

 ## Thank you!
 Thank you for participating in this study.
-For the final step, please go to YouGov to complete the final survey required by this study.
+Now please go to YouGov to complete the second survey required by this study.
+As a reminder, please do not deactivate the extension and we will deactivate it in 7 days.